baymac/content/posts/wireguard-vpn-setup.md

 ai-gen: true
 ---

-My girlfriend wanted to use TikTok but its banned in India.
+My gf wanted to use TikTok but its banned in India.
 I had a VPS in the US region, so setting up a VPN would help her access TikTok.
 I was tired to do any setup because I was calling it a night.
-I opened up Warp and logged into my VPS and asked it to setup the VPN using wireguard and give me a QR code which I can share with my girlfriend to connect.
+I opened up Warp and logged into my VPS and asked it to setup the VPN using wireguard and give me a QR code which I can share with my gf to connect.
 It took me less than 4 minutes and the VPN was ready. :)

 ## Why WireGuard?